-This training module is a useful resource for National Meteorological Services tasked with presenting technical climate change science information to other sectors in their country and beyond.
-The workshop itself is targeted at officers working on climate change projects or activities across all sectors in Pacific island countries and Timor-Leste.
+This workshop is a useful resource for national meteorological services tasked with presenting technical climate change science information to other sectors in their country and beyond.
+It is targeted at officers working on climate change projects or activities across all sectors in Pacific island countries and Timor-Leste.
 It is designed to build knowledge of key climate change science concepts and the latest climate change science research for the region.

 The target audience includes:

-- Staff in government departments such as health, disaster management, environment, transport, tourism, fisheries, agriculture - Staff of non-government organisations working - Staff of regional organisations
+- staff in government departments such as health, disaster management, environment, transport, tourism, fisheries, agriculture - staff of non-government organisations working on climate-related issues - · staff of regional organisations.

-This module is not meant to cover the research outputs at a highly technical level and is general in nature.
+This workshop is not meant to cover the underpinning science at a highly technical level and is general in nature.
 For more detailed data and analysis, see the National Meteorological Services in each country.

-3. Workshop program
+Workshop program

 This one-day workshop can be adapted to suit the needs of the audience, the facilitator and the local context.
 Facilitators should adapt the workshop program to be appropriate for the work hours in each country.
-This module provides presentations and notes for the following program.
-Each session is numbered and colour coded, with page references in this document to easily locate guidance notes.
-The corresponding presentations are labeled under each session.
+This guide provides presentations and notes for the following program.
+You may wish to use this program as a guide for running your own workshop.
+Page numbers in the notes column refer to session notes provided in this guide.